 Try a healthier version of chocolate fudge for the holidays!
-This paleo fudge is made with simple ingredients and is easy to make.
+This paleo fudge is made with simple ingredients like dates, coconut oil, and cocoa powder, and is easy to make.

 This is the season of sweet treats, isn’t it?
 Everywhere you look, there’s some kind of dessert – whether it’s cookies, or pie, or candies, or homemade fudge.

 If you’re trying to avoid refined sugar, this time of year can be frustrating!
 I wanted to make a chocolatey treat that was free of refined sugar, so this paleo fudge was born.

 If you search online for paleo or refined sugar free fudge recipes, you will find some – but many of them contain nuts or nut butter.
 I wanted to create a recipe that was healthy, grain free, and free of all of the top allergens.